Air Circuit Breaker Construction, Operation, Types, Advantages and Applications

 - It used for protection of transformers, capacitors and generators.

-- Air circuit breaker is also used in Electricity sharing system and NGD about 15kV
+- ACB is also used in electricity sharing system and NGD about 15kV.

 - Also used in Low as well as High voltage and Currents applications .